 Here are some wonderful uses for nootka tree oil:

-Perfume: Use its unique aroma in a natural perfume blend.
+Use its unique aroma in a natural perfume blend.
+Add in complementary floral scented oils like lavender, rose, or jasmine.

 Where to Buy Nootka Oil?